Applying to the Conservatory of Music

+Please request an official transcript from your high school.
+We accept official transcripts that are sent electronically (through an official transcript service), or that are mailed in a signed and sealed high school letterhead envelope with the other supporting documents for your application.
 The transcript should include grades earned, class rank (if available), and GPA.
 The High School Report (PDF) is for first-year applicants only, and is optional.
-It should be completed by the high school guidance office or another school official, and submitted with your official transcript and a school profile.
-If your high school allows, please send your official transcript and High School Report in a signed and sealed high school letterhead envelope with the other supporting documents for your application.
-Otherwise, please request that these items be sent directly to the Admissions Office from your high school.
+It should be completed by the high school guidance office, and submitted with your official transcript and school profile.
 Regular Action applicants do not need to send a 7th semester grade report or 7th semester transcript.